 Picking up the target group and taking them on a journey is the cornerstone of every pitch.

 As we all know, travelling is always an adventure.
 Therefore the story can begin with a question of its own that relates the problem aspect to the investor, or with a short but concise slogan that captures the attention.
 In addition, it should always have a suspense arc, which fuels interest and promotes the aha effect.
 In addition to the narrative, the narrator's way of telling the story is also essential: Those who enter the race for high capital should radiate motivation and a thirst for action, not only through words, but above all nonverbal (facial expressions, gestures, posture) and paraverbal (vocal pitch, pauses in speech), since these are the communication aspects that determine the unconscious first impression.

 The aim is to fill the room with a self-confident but down-to-earth presence.

 This is not possible digitally via crowdfunding platform.
 The pitch here is exclusively the presentation via keynote, powerpoint or prezi pdf, which, however, should be richer in slides and content in order to have created the same feeling in the reader at the end of the data set as the live pitch is able to do, because emotion still weighs more heavily than any logic.
 Even better, both coincide so that one's own vision can move a little further out into the world.

 Do you have a game-changing technology and the perfect pitch?
-Come pitch at DxPx and win your roadshow trip to China or San Francisco!
+Come pitch at DxPx and win your All-inclusive Roadshow Trip to China!